redtexts/texts/bordiga_icp_1950_dialouge_with_stalin.md

-been sent off, of the batch of an Ehrenburg or a Nenni[^26] to fight for "peaceful coexistence" and "competition" between the parallel economic areas, Moscow is sending the message that it is still expecting the West to suffocate under a mountain of unsaleable commodites (which could not even be given away because then the debts would pile up even more) and blow up as a result of this crisis.
+been sent off, of the batch of an Ehrenburg or a Nenni[^26] to fight for "peaceful coexistence" and "competition" between the parallel economic areas, Moscow is sending the message that it is still expecting the West to suffocate under a mountain of unsaleable commodities (which could not even be given away because then the debts would pile up even more) and blow up as a result of this crisis.
 Not even in the unbridled arms race or in the Korean war and other imperialist raids, Moscow sees an